 Click a template thumbnail and you're able to view larger images of the desktop, tablet and mobile views of the sites.
 Unfortunately, and unlike most of the competition, there's no option to preview the template as an active site in your browser.
 You can't switch templates later unless you wipe everything and start again, so it's important to choose carefully.

 The MyWebsite editor has a very familiar look and feel.
 A preview of your website enables clicking and editing images, text and more.
 A left-hand toolbar allows adding content, changing layout options and customizing site-level settings.
 And the menu bar includes options to choose the page, set a view type (desktop, tablet, mobile), undo the current action, preview the site and publish it when you're finished.

 We moved our mouse cursor around the page and found just hovering over an object showed a rectangle defining its size, gave us handles indicating where and how we could move and resize it, and displayed a delete button to remove the object entirely.
 That's far more visual feedback than you'll get with many editors, which often give you no clue whether it's possible to move or resize objects at all.

-Right-clicking an image gave us a well-designed context-sensitive menu.
+Right clicking an image gave us a well-designed context-sensitive menu.
 This included standard options to replace the image, customize its layout, change alignment or copy the image to the clipboard.
+An animation tool enables adding eight custom animations, such as fading the image in from the left, or bouncing it in from the right.
 We were able to selectively hide the object on desktops, tablets or mobile devices, a hugely powerful feature.
-Experts can even edit the object HTML and CSS, giving detailed low-level control over functionality.
+Experts can even edit the object's HTML and CSS, giving detailed low-level control over functionality.

 Less experienced users shouldn't feel left out.
 Left-clicking the image displayed a simple but feature-packed dialog with buttons to replace the picture, edit it, add or remove links, change the format, style (borders, shadows, rounded corners) and add a range of hover effects.